 Creating long-form content lets you incorporate relevant keywords and long-tail variations of them, avoiding keyword stuffing.

-In addition, it’s useful to create topic clusters for long-form content to have a better structure and delivery of information.
+In addition, it’s useful to create topic clusters for long-form content to have a better structure and information delivery.
 It also improves the overall user experience on your website as it becomes easier to browse and understand, which is something Google pays attention to.

 Google also tracks how long users stay on your page.
 If they stay for a longer period of time, Google assumes that your page is more valuable and interesting for users, which would improve your ranking position.

-In the graph below you can see that long-form content generates a higher chance of receiving more authoritative backlinks than short-form content, which benefits your rankings.
+The graph below shows that long-form content generates a higher chance of receiving more authoritative backlinks than short-form content, which benefits your rankings.